kragen/derctuo/markdown/desiccant-climate-control.md

 are so advantageous, why have they not been applied widely?

-In the particular case of sewage, given the depth of mind-crippling tabus on the subject, I don't think we need much reason for slow diffusion of shit-handling innovations; the US still hasn't adopted bidets, for example.
+In the particular case of sewage, given the depth of mind-crippling tabus on the subject, I don’t think we need much reason for slow diffusion of shit-handling innovations; the US still hasn’t adopted bidets, for example.
 Squat toilets like the traditional Turkish and Japanese designs help greatly with constipation.
 The US has a huge constipation problem.
 Nevertheless, diffusion of squat toilets is